Networking & P2P

 Operational guidance:

-• validators need stable connectivity to other validators and enough non-validator peers for propagation
+• validators need stable connectivity to other validators and enough peers for propagation

-• public RPC nodes may use different peer limits than validator nodes
+• public RPC nodes may use different peer limits than validators

 • too few outbound peers can slow recovery after disconnects